cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 # Vis Backend Agent

 The Vis-Backend Agent is a supporting service to The World Avatar's [visualisation platform (ViP)](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/twa-vis-platform).
-It is designed to manage all visualisation-related requests from a single point of access to for example, filter map layers, generate dynamic controls, or query instances to populate the registry.
+It is designed to manage all visualisation-related requests from a single point of access to for example, filter map layers, generate dynamic controls, or query, add, delete, and update instances within the registry.
 By abstracting the backend implementation details (such as which other agents to call), it provides a unified access point to the data within its specific stack.
 This design allows the ViP to be deployed on a separate stack while retaining the capability to ingest data from multiple stacks seamlessly.

 ## Table of Contents